-(Cost of acquisition of Original shares) × (Net book value of assets transferred to resulting company) Resulting company Net worth# of the company immediately before such demerger Cost of shares # Net worth = Paid-up share capito of account of the demerged demerger) Demerged company (after demerger) Cost of acquisition of the original shares Less: Cost of shares of resulting company (calculated above) Cost of shares of demerged company (after demerger) Resulting company To find whether shares in resulting company are long-term or short Determination of nature of asset Demerged company term capital asset, the period of holding shall be calculated from date of acquisition of original shares in demerged company (before demerger).
-Indexation Resulting company Indexation benefit shall be available from the year in which shares resulting company were acquired by the assessee. benefit Demerged company Indexation benefit shall be available from the year in which original shares in demerged company were acquired by the assessee.
+(Cost of acquisition of Original shares) (Net book value of as transferred to resulti company) Resulting company Net worth [#] of the company in nme diately before such den nerger Cost of shares # Net worth= Paid-up share capital + General reserves (as per books of account of the demerged company immediately before demerger) Cost of acquisition of the original st nare S Demerged company (after demerger) Less: Cost of shares of resulting company (calculated above) () Cost of shares of demerged comp any (after demerger)

+Determination of Resulting company To find whether shares in resulting company are long-term or short term capital asset, the period of holding shall be calculated from nature of asset Demerged company date of acquisition of original shares in demerged company (before demerger).
+Indexation Resulting company Indexation benefit shall be available from the year in which shares in resulting company were acquired by the assessee. benefit Demerged company Indexation benefit shall be available from the year in which original shares in demerged company were acquired by the assessee.

-8.32 CAPITAL GAIN ON TRANSFER OF SHARES/DEBENTURES BY A NON-RESIDENT [FIRST PROVISO TO Sec.
+8.33 CAPITAL GAIN ON TRANSFER OF SHARES/DEBENTURES BY A NON-RESIDENT [FIRST PROVISO TO SEC.
 48 and rule 115A]